vvo/aws-lambda-nodejs-webpack/README.md

 - TypeScript support
 - Babel support (preset-env)
 - babel & webpack caching
-- node_modules are split into a single `vendor.js` file, minified.
+- node_modules are split into a single `vendor.js` file.
 Allowing you to debug your own code in AWS console most of the time

 - ⚠️ the only configuration file from your project that we will read is `tsconfig.json`.
 Other files won't be used.
 If you need to reuse part of your babel configuration, please open an issue with details on your usecase.